Extra £5,000 a year fund for health students

 The course has prepared me for my future career.
 From the help of lecturers to the academic support at the library, everyone has played a role in my development and learning.Hannah

-Play a crucial role in healthcare where you will be able to diagnose injury or disease and put the patient at the heart of your care.
+Radiographers maintain a crucial role in frontline healthcare where rapid injury or disease diagnosis puts the patient at the heart of care.

-The role of a diagnostic radiographer involves interacting with patients and making them feel relaxed and at ease while conducting complex technical clinical procedures.
+The role of a diagnostic radiographer involves interacting with patients and making them feel relaxed and involved with their health decisions, while conducting complex technical clinical procedures.
 Our course ensures you become a proactive, competent, confident and responsible practitioner with the vital skills needed to enter this exciting and rewarding career.

 Effective health and social care services depend on the professional knowledge and expert skill of their practitioners.
 Radiographers providing this care require the highest level of professional knowledge, competence and mature confidence in their expertise.

-Our course will develop your theoretical and practical knowledge and skills from day one, so that you have the experience and confidence to become a competent and compassionate practitioner.
+Our course will develop your theoretical and practical knowledge and skills from day one, so that you have the experience and confidence to become an integral part of a multiprofessional team.

 Our course is designed to reflect the rapidly evolving dimensions of the health and social care sector and the needs of the individual, as well as being rich in diagnostic radiography content.